-In the DDR2 and DDR3/DDR3L memory applications, it is important to keep VDDQ always higher than VTT/ VTTREF including both start-up and shutdown.
+In the DDR2/DDR3/DDR3L memory applications, it is important to keep VDDQ always higher than VTT/VTTREF including both start-up and shutdown.
 The S3 and S5 signals control the VDDQ, VTT, VTTREF states and these pins should be connected to SLP_S3 and SLP_S5 signals respectively.
 The table1 shows the truth table of the S3 and S5 pins.
 When both S3 and S5 are above the logic threshold voltage, the VDDQ, VTT and VTTREF are turned on at S0 state.
 When S3 is low and S5 is high, the VDDQ and VTTREF are kept on while the VTT voltage is disabled and left high impedance in S3 state.
-When both S3 and S5 are low, the VDDQ, VTT and VTTREF are turned off and tracking discharge to the around ground.
-Table1.
-The Truth Table of S3 and S5 pins.
+When both S3 and S5 are low, the VDDQ, VTT and VTTREF are turned off and discharged to the ground.